AbhishekGowda28/daily-coding/music/README.md

 # Music App

-Fetches Music from SoundCloud and Youtube
+Fetch Music from SoundCloud and Youtube